jady-sm-godoi/jady-sm-godoi/README.md

 <h1>Hi!
 I am Jady Godoi!</h1>

-Nurse and teacher by training 🧑‍⚕️ 🎓, developer by passion 🧑‍💻 🫶.
+I'm a nurse and teacher by training 🧑‍⚕️ 🎓, developer by passion 🧑‍💻 🫶.

-I browse 🧭 the front-end, with Javascript, html, some css and also flutter 📲, to be a little mobile.
+I browse 🧭 on the front end, with Javascript, html and css.
+And also Flutter 📲 to be a bit mobile.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jady-sm-godoi&show_icons=true&theme=dracula)](https://github.com/jady-sm-godoi/github-readme-stats)